Shimon Sharvit: Rector of the College

 The Ashkelon Academic College has played an important role in Professor's Sharvit life for the past twenty years.
 He was appointed to act as the Academic Head of the Ashkelon Regional College in 1995 and to supervise its studies programs.
 He became a partner of Dr. Pinchas Haliua, founder and CEO of the college, in all the development steps implemented by the Academic College.
 Their first steps required them to use extensive means of persuasion with department heads at the University, aimed and receiving their consent to establish full specialization study programs at the college, with an emphasis on prestigious and sought after subjects such as Economics and Psychology.

 Over time, the regional academy became an academic college.
 In 2005, upon his retirement from Bar-Ilan University, Professor Sharvit was elected to the position of Vice-President of Academic Affairs at the Ashkelon Academic College (the position's name was recently amended to Rector), and he has devoted most of his time ever since to the academic development of the academic college.

-Ashkelon Academic College's process of gaining independence from Bar-Ilan University, forced upon it by the Council for Higher Education, which lead to it becoming an independent academic college, has been completed with great success thanks to the dynamic activities and work of its senior management: its president, Professor Moshe Mani, the Rector, Professor Sharvit, and its chief executive officer, Dr. Pinchas Haliua.
-The Ashkelon Academic College has been awarded authorization to open thirteen independent faculties over the past ten years – an unprecedented achievement, with most of them already being granted accreditation.
+Ashkelon Academic College's process of gaining independence from Bar-Ilan University, forced upon it by the Council for Higher Education, which led to it becoming an independent academic college, was completed as a result of the activities and work of its senior management: its president, Professor Moshe Mani, the Rector, Professor Sharvit, and its chief executive officer, Dr. Pinchas Haliua.
+The Ashkelon Academic College has been awarded authorization to open thirteen independent faculties over the past ten years, with most of them already being granted accreditation.

 The Ashkelon Academic College is currently undergoing rapid growth and a process of affirmation of its academic status throughout the country, and is expected to obtain the approval of the Council for Higher Education to launch two additional M.A. degree programs: Criminology and Social Work.
 Its recently appointed president, Professor Shlomo Grossman has put an emphasis on the development of a new field of studies: Health Sciences.
 The college's administration is now awaiting approval to launch studies in the first two faculties: Public Health and Nursing.